Ever heard of IPL Dry Eye? In this article, learn how Intense Pulsed Light (IPL) can help relieve Dry Eyes.

 The IPL treatment stimulates the meibomian glands, helping them liquify and release hardened oils clogged in the glands.
 IPL acts like a potent warm compress that relieves eyes from the aggravating dry eye symptoms.

 IPL also reduces the excessive formation of blood vessels and inflammation of the eyelids that also contribute to MGD and dry eyes.
 It helps treat eyelid redness, stimulating healthy gland function and offering long-term treatment of chronic dry eye disease.

 Your optometrist will start with a comprehensive eye assessment to diagnose the severity of the meibomian gland dysfunction and determine your skin type.
 The assessment guarantees an appropriate treatment action plan specially tailored for your particular dry eye case.

-Once your optometrist confirms that IPL is right for you, they will schedule a minimum of three sessions of IPL treatment over three months and additional courses as needed.
+Once your optometrist confirms that IPL is right for you, they will schedule a minimum of four sessions of IPL treatment over three months and additional courses as needed.

 Here’s how the IPL procedure works:

 - Patients remove makeup and other skin products from the skin.

 - The eye doctor places IPL eye pads over the closed eyes and shields the eyes with protective goggles.

 - The optometrist applies conductive gel beneath the eyelid area.

 - The patient receives one full pass of the pulsed light with overlapping flashes that ensures even treatment of the eyelid area.